shirohasuki/PFLD_LAB/README.md

 Based on PFLD offical codes(https://github.com/polarisZhao/PFLD-pytorch),I try to change some of the structure of the code to experiment.

 ### Changes based on offical codes
 In offical codes, PFLD just calls mtcnn as face detector.
-I add yolov5 and pyramidbox so that we can choose face detector from these three.
+I add yolov5 and pyramidbox so that we can choose face detector from these three.</br>
-Additionally, I'm testing to replace the backbone of PFLD.
+Additionally, I'm testing to replace the backbone of PFLD.</br>
 You can use your own yolo models to have a better effient.
-The models are placed in /FaceDetector/yolov5/weights/ .
+The models are placed in `./FaceDetector/yolov5/weights/`</br>

 ### Setup
 #### 1. Install requirements